odoo/documentation/inventory/barcode/operations/adjustments.rst

 .. note::
     If you manage multiple locations, scan the location before scanning the products.
-Eg. scan a shelf’s barcode ; scan each product on the shelf ; repeat for each shelf in the wharehouse.
+Eg. scan a shelf's barcode ; scan each product on the shelf ; repeat for each shelf in the wharehouse.

 -   When you've scanned all the items of the location, validate the